 Re-joining NFA in 2000, Anne has provided individual and couples psychotherapy to adult patients.
 Her areas of treatment and study are depressive and anxiety disorders, grief intervention and management, eating disorders, stress and anger management, trauma, crisis intervention, critical incident stress debriefing, and interpersonal and couples relationships.
 She participates in crisis consultations and interventions when needed and has taught police officers participating in the Peer Support seminars.

 Sara Garrido, Psy.D.
 Dr. Sara Garrido has worked with Nicoletti-Flater Associates since 2009.
 She received her Master’s degree in Clinical Psychology from the University of Colorado Denver and received her Doctorate in Clinical Psychology from the University of Denver's Graduate School of Professional Psychology (GSPP) where she now serves as an adjunct faculty member.
-She specializes in crisis intervention, policy review, and conducting risk assessments for Nicoletti-Flater Associates.
+She is a member of both the American Psychological Association and the International Association of Chiefs of Police and specializes in crisis intervention, policy review, and conducting risk assessments for Nicoletti-Flater Associates.
 In addition, she is experienced in providing therapeutic services to individual clients (children, adolescents and adults) as well as to couples and families.
 Dr. Garrido serves as a Peer Support Consultant for the Greeley Police Department and also works with the Aurora Police Department and Arapahoe County Sheriff's Department Peer Support Teams.
 Sara has co-authored several articles with Dr. John Nicoletti, including articles for Church Executive Magazine, Police Chief Magazine, and TheColorado Law Enforcement Officer.
 In January 2011, she traveled to Christchurch, New Zealand and McMurdo Station in Antarctica with Drs.
 Nicoletti and Axelrod to assist in providing psychological assessments to winter-over candidates.
 In 2012-2013 Dr. Garrido and Dr. Nicoletti worked in collaboration with NASA's Behavioral Health & Performance Research Team to identify psychological adaptation strategies for long-duration space missions.
 Dr. Garrido returned to New Zealand and Antarctica (McMurdo and South Pole Stations) for a solo deployment in 2013 to provide psychological assessment services.
 In July 2014, Dr. Garrido received the Antarctica Service Medal from the National Science Foundation for her cumulative service.

 Shawn Knadler, Psy.D.
 Shawn Knadler received his Masters degree in Forensic Psychology from the University of Denver's Graduate School of Professional Psychology.
 He graduated from GSPP with his Doctorate in Clinical Psychology in 2013.
 He has received specialized training in the areas of trauma, psychological assessment, and veteran issues.
 Shawn has experience working with adolescents and adults in both inpatient and outpatient settings.
 He also has clinical experience working with active duty military personnel at Buckley AFB, and military veterans at the Denver VA Medical Center.
 Prior to earning his degree, Shawn served eight and a half years in the United States Army including combat tours in support of Operation Enduring Freedom.
 During his military career, he completed a variety of advanced military training and leadership schools and was awarded several military commendations.
 Shawn first began his work with Nicoletti-Flater Associates while completing a clinical practicum in 2008.